FAQ for SAP Multichannel Foundation for Utilities and Public Sector (MCF)

 Yes, please see >>LINK to blog post for more details.

 Is MCF available in a specific language?

-As of now (Feb 2017), MCF is available in 11 languages (English, German, French, Spanish, Italian, Arabic, Japanese, Hungarian, Russian, Slovak and Ukrainian).
+As of now (Dec 2017), MCF (as an add-on to SAP ERP or SAP CRM) is available in 12 languages (English, German, French, Spanish, Italian, Arabic, Japanese, Hungarian, Russian, Slovak, Turkish and Ukrainian).
 See the Product Availability Matrix on SAP Support Portal (PAM, http://support.sap.com/pam) for an always up-to-date list.

 (Background: Following SAP’s language strategy, new products are delivered in those languages that are most used by the target customers.
 Translation into further languages will be added on demand – if there is sufficient need in the respective markets.
 Contact your local SAP account executive if you request translation into an additional language.)

 How is MCF different from UCES ?

 SAP Utility Customer e-Services (UCES) has been released to customers more than 10 years ago, allowing utility companies to use the Internet as an additional communication and service channel to their end-consumer.
 While UCES is still being maintained as part of SAP ERP for many more years (as part of SAP ERP/IS-U), SAP is not planning to deliver further enhancements in this area.
 Other benefits of MCF compared to UCES are